 Students should be able to:

-OAuth stands for "Open Authentication" and can be defined as:
+OAuth stands for "Open Authorization" and can be defined as:

 an open standard for implementing token-based authentication and authorization

 The term "open standard" is a little vague, but essentially describes a specification that is open to the public and free to be implemented by application developers.

 OAuth allows your account information from one application (e.g. Twitter) to be used by another application (e.g. TweetDeck), without having to expose or share the user's credentials between apps.
 OAuth acts as an intermediary on behalf of the user, negotiating access and authorization between the two applications.

 You'll often hear the two words authentication and authorization used interchangeably - we've already thrown them around a bit in this lesson - but they actually have two very different meanings.
 The process of authentication answers the question "Who are you?", while authorization answers the question: "What are you allowed to do?".